 On this section provide information about the methods to identify the trend, describe the reported trend, its impact to the patients or other users and the rate of the reported trend.

-Provide the method and protocol according to the PMSP of the reported trend and the observations related to the current trend
+Provide the method and protocol according to the Post market surveillance plan (PMSP) of the reported trend and the observations related to the current trend

-Type of the reported trend: is the reported trend previously identified or new, is the trend accumulated to the specific size or model of the device or other attributes of the device or patient population
+Type of the reported trend: if the detected trend was identified and reported previously or if it is newly detected,

-When necessary additional information about the consequences to patients or other users compared to that provided on the MTR form
+When necessary, additional details about the consequences to patients or other users further to that provided on the MTR interface

-Provide number of events and devices on the market by country and rest of the world.
+Provide the number of events and total number of devices on the market by country where the event occurred and rest of the world.

 The number of devices on the market could be based on: devices placed on the market or put into service, units distributed within each time period, number of tests performed, number of episodes of use (for reusable devices), active installed base, units distributed within each time period, number of devices implanted or other -describe (Table 2)

 Table 2.
-Number of events and devices on the market by the trending period
+Number of events1 and total number of devices (including MDR, IVDR, Legacy and old devices) on the market by the trending period